-The Greek work “amethystos” basically can be translated as “not drunken.”
-The legend of the origin of amethyst comes from Greek myths.
-Dionysus, the god of intoxication, was angered one day by an insult from a mere mortal and swore revenge on the next mortal that crossed his path, creating fierce tigers to carry out his wish.
-Along came unsuspecting Amethyst, a beautiful young maiden on her way to pay tribute to the goddess Diana.
-Diana turned Amethyst into a stature of pure crystalline quartz to protect her from the brutal claws.
-Dionysus wept tears of wine in remorse for his action at the sight of the beautiful statue.
-The god’s tears stained the quartz purple, creating the gem we know today.
+It is said that amethyst was created when Dionysus, the god of wine, was angered by an insult from a mortal.
+In his rage, Dionysus vowed to take revenge on the next person who crossed his path, and he created fierce tigers to carry out his wish.
+This person happened to be Amethyst, a beautiful young woman on her way to pay tribute to the goddess Diana.
+In order to protect Amethyst, Diana turned her into a statue made of pure, crystalline quartz.
+Dionysus, upon seeing the stunning statue, wept tears of wine in remorse for his actions.
+These tears stained the quartz purple, resulting in the creation of the gemstone known as amethyst.

-Amethyst was considered to be a strong antidote against drunkenness, which is why wine goblets were often carved from it!
-The gemstone still symbolizes sobriety.
-The Amethyst was credited with many other extraordinary attributes.
-Among its reputed benefits was an ability to quicken the intelligence and make the owner more successful in business, protect the soldier and assure victory, help hunters, guard against contagious diseases, and control evil thoughts.
+The gemstone still symbolizes sobriety today, and it has been credited with many other extraordinary attributes.
+Among its reputed benefits are an ability to quicken the intelligence, make the owner more successful in business, protect soldiers, assure victory, help hunters, guard against contagious diseases, and control evil thoughts.

 About 50% of amethysts on the world market are now believed to be synthetic.
-This has only been discovered in the last few years.
-Many low cost high quality, deeply colored amethysts are now appearing in inexpensive jewelry.
-Because the cost of testing is higher than cost of even the natural stones it is not often performed.
-Beware stones of perfect clarity, calibrated sizes and with precision cutting.
+This is a fairly recent discovery as many low cost, high quality, deeply colored amethysts are now appearing in inexpensive jewelry.
+Because the cost of testing is higher than the cost of even the natural stones it is not often performed.
+Beware of stones of perfect clarity, calibrated sizes, and precision cutting.